What GEO Is

 How NRLC Engineers for GEO

-GEO operates on decision traces.
-Each retrieval, citation, or suppression decision creates a trace.
-Decision traces in generative search document how AI systems learn what to trust through observable judgments.
+Each retrieval, citation, or suppression decision creates a trace that documents how AI systems learn what to trust.

-Structuring content for presentation and readability.
-Helps users and AI scan content.
+Structuring content for presentation and readability — helps users and AI scan.

-Structuring content before writing for extraction and retrieval.
-Ensures segments are atomic and citable.
+Structuring content before writing for extraction — ensures segments are atomic and citable.

-Optimizing segments for confidence scoring and citation eligibility.
-Determines what gets seen in AI Overviews.
+Optimizing segments for confidence scoring and citation eligibility in AI Overviews.

 Frequently Asked Questions